Flush-mounting

 Can opposite-facing boxes be installed during wall production using the M-Series?

-Are multiple combinations possible with the M series?
+Are multiple combinations possible with the M-Series?

 How is the conduit prevented from slipping out of the box during concreting?